pastelnetwork/pastelup/README.md

 ``` shell
 ./pastelup start supernode
 ```
-The above command will:
+The above command will start following services:
+- rq-server
+- dd-server
+- hermes (if you chose to install it during installation)
-- start rq-server, dd-server and hermes and supernode services
+- supernode

 ##### 4. Update supernode